-After a silence of eight years, Tobe Hooper has returned with Djinn.
+After a silence of eight years, Tobe Hooper returned with Djinn.
+(It was sad that this would be his last film before his death in 2017).
 One is long past hoping that Hooper will get it together although his remake of Toolbox Murders (2003) did offer some glimmerings.
 If nothing else, Djinn shows Hooper willing to try something very different.
 The film has been entirely financed by the United Arab Emirates production company Image Nation, formerly Imagenation Abu Dhabai.
 It is cast entirely with Arabic actors, shot in the Emirates and draws from Islamic mythology, while the dialogue vies between English and Arabic.
 Where most other US-made films seem unable to create Arabic characters that are not cliches of fundamentalist extremists and/or terrorists, this seems a challenging attempt to step outside of cultural conventions and a willing embrace of the idea of creating a different horror film.
 That said, Djinn was subject to a number of problems.
 It was originally shot in 2011 but ended up being delayed in release for over two years.
 It was reported that this was due to the Emirati royal family regarding the idea of a horror film as subversive but Image Nation issued a statement denying this.
 The film then sporadically trailed out into release through 2013-4, although is still awaiting a US dvd release date in 2015.

 I am unable to ascertain if Tobe Hooper was a director brought in by Image Nation as a hired gun or whether Djinn was a project he took to them.
 Whatever the case, as soon as it starts, Djinn, despite the nobility of its stepping across the cultural divide, sinks down into the same morass of indifferent hackwork that has beset the last two decades of Hoopers career.
 Despite drawing from Islamic mythology and casting Middle Eastern actors, Hooper does no more than rely on hackneyed cliches from the Western ghost story.
 Here the plotting is utterly by the numbers the couple moving into the sinister new home; the wife with emotional troubles who hasnt even moved into the house before she has started seeing things (which are predctably then dismissed as imaginings by her husband); the overly friendly/seductive neighbour; the building situated over ancient evil that is reaching out for expiation; even the random victims interspersed throughout to keep the action going.